Versitron/Versitron-Managed-Switches-for-IoT-Networks/README.md

-# Managed Switches for IoT Networks, Smart Cities & Industrial Solutions | Versitron Supplier Guide 2025
+# Managed Switches for IoT Networks, Smart Cities & Industrial Solutions

 Managed switches are at the heart of **industrial networking solutions** and the rapidly growing **IoT networks** powering smart cities, telecom, and edge computing infrastructures.
 As demand surges, understanding the latest trends and suppliers like **Versitron** is essential to selecting reliable, secure, and future-ready **managed switches**.